top of page

 In addition to performing established chamber music repertoire from as far back as the Renaissance era, Loon Lake Live leads by featuring living and lesser known composers.
 We are especially proud to have commissioned and/or premiered new works by American composers John Winn, Benjamin Tomkins, Jessica Mays, Zae Munn, and Elizabeth Brown.

-This summer we will be making the world premiere of a new string trio by John Winn, the premiere of a new arrangement of original work by Adam Larrabee, and will be featuring works by “new to Loon Lake Live” composers Missy Mazzoli, Errollyn Wallen, Carlos Simon, Gabriela Ortiz, and Karim Al-Zand.
+This summer we will be making the world premiere of a new trio for flute, harp, and viola by Frances White, and will be featuring works by “new to Loon Lake Live” composers Natalie Hunt, Benjamin Godard, Ethel Smyth, Anna Clyne, Hans Krasa and André Previn.

 EDUCATION

 We work to nurture the next generation and present a specially designed series focused on sharing classical music in a stimulating environment with North Country youth and their care givers.
-We also mentor and feature developing younger musicians, and have built an online Play-Along series for developing musicians of every age.
+We have also mentored and featured younger developing musicians, and during the 2020 pandemic pause we built an online Play-Along series for developing and amateur musicians of every age.

 COMMUNITY

-Having long lasting community connections is vital to us; we have donated and partnered with local organizations in creating free concerts to help the arts thrive.
-Recently we created an educational concert video to support Historic Saranac Lake’s undaunted and extraordinary efforts to preserve the history of Hungarian composer Béla Bartók’s connection to Saranac Lake.
+Having long lasting community connections is vital to us; we have donated and partnered with local organizations in creating free concerts to help the arts thrive, including producing an educational concert video to support Historic Saranac Lake’s undaunted and extraordinary efforts to preserve the history of Hungarian composer Béla Bartók’s connection to Saranac Lake.

 490082490_3220333978108303_8201828976206280967_n.jpg